AndrewDanilov/yii2-custom-pages/README.md

 On the moment you can use one of languages out of the box: English, Russian.
 Also you can create and use your own translations by defining `translatesPath` property of custompages module (see above).

+### Page text processor

+You can define static function, that will process content of page text.
+See example with parameter `pageTextFilter` in module config above.
+That function must accept one string parameter and return string with modifications made.
+In example, you can replace some shortcodes in text with that function.
+Function applies to the text right after gathering page data from database.
+Made changes are not storing to database.